tilburgsciencehub/website/Regression Discontinuity in Time (RDiT).md

 ```
 {{% /codeblock}}

-First, we can make a plot to visualise the data and the potential discontinuity at the treatment date.
+Before running our RDiT regressions, we can make a plot to visualise the data and the potential discontinuity at the treatment date.
 We focus on the abortions outcome variable.
 Note that the treatment (the child benefit) was introduced in July 2007 (this is coded as date=570 in the dataset) and that time is measured at the monthly level.
 Therefore, the time variable is centred on July 2007.
 In this case, we use a second-order polynomial (a quadratic), but you could also experiment with other polynomials by changing _p_ in the function below.
 We also select a 36-month (3-year) bandwidth, and you could also try experimenting with that (in the paper, effect estimates are robust to bandwidth choice).

 {{% codeblock}}
 ```R